cortesi/ra/docs/chunking.md

                 # Look up parent to get its parent_id for further aggregation
                 parent = get_node(parent_id)
                 # Aggregate: represent siblings as parent
-                aggregated.append(AggregatedResult {
+                replace siblings with AggregatedResult {
                     id: parent_id,
                     score: max(s.score for s in siblings),
-                    depth: siblings[0].depth - 1,
+                    depth: parent.depth,
                     parent_id: parent.parent_id,
                     sibling_count: parent.sibling_count,
                     constituents: siblings,
-                })
-            else:
+                }
-                # Keep as individual results
+            # else: keep as individual results
-                aggregated.extend(siblings)

-        # Merge aggregated results back for next iteration
-        matches = others + aggregated
+    # Filter descendants whose ancestors appear in results
+    # If a parent appears, its children shouldn't appear separately
+    remove results where any ancestor is also in results

-    return matches
+    return matches sorted by score descending
 ```

-**Node lookup**: The `get_node(id)` function retrieves a node's metadata by ID.
-If the node is a chunk (has body text), it can be fetched directly from the
-index.
-If the node is structural-only (no body text, not indexed), parse the
-source file to reconstruct the tree and locate the node.
-Since document
-structure is deterministic, parsed trees can be cached.

 **Key points**: